 Infection is rare but can occur.
 Call your doctor if you notice any of the following symptoms of infection:

 - swelling or increasing redness

-Sometimes tumors or growths come back after shave excision.
-Call your doctor if you suspect your growth is coming back.
+Sometimes tumors or growths come back after a shave excision.
+Call your doctor if you suspect your growth is returning.

 Published By: Healthline Networks, Inc.